Recent developments on Oka manifolds: Algebraic Oka theory

 Note that Theorem \ref{th:Asubelliptic} does not provide an algebraic map in every homotopy class.
-Indeed, there are algebraically subelliptic manifolds $Y$ which have no algebraic representatives in some homotopy classes of maps $X\to Y$ from certain affine algebraic varieties (see \cite[Examples 6.15.7 and 6.15.8]{Forstneric2017E}).
-One of the simplest examples is $\CP^n$ for $n\ge 3$.
-In this case, to ask whether every continuous map $X\to Y=\CP^n$ is homotopic to an algebraic map amounts to asking whether every topological complex line bundle on $X$ is isomorphic to an algebraic line bundle.
-As shown in \cite[Example 6.15.8]{Forstneric2017E}, this fails if $X$ is a K3 surfaces.
+Indeed, there are algebraically subelliptic manifolds $Y$ which have no algebraic representatives in some homotopy classes of maps $X\to Y$ from affine algebraic varieties (see \cite[Examples 6.15.7 and 6.15.8]{Forstneric2017E}).
+A much more precise result is given by Theorem \ref{th:P1isbad}.

-An important class of complex manifolds are homogeneous manifolds of complex Lie groups.
-By Grauert \cite{Grauert1958MA} (see also \cite[Proposition 5.6.1]{Forstneric2017E}), every complex homogeneous manifold is an Oka manifold.